How to choose an automatic fish feeder

 Decide how many times you want to feed

-Automatic feeders can feed once, twice, three or four times per day, depending on the make and model.
+Automatic feeders can feed once, twice, three or 4 times per day, depending on the make and model.
 If once a day is plenty then any feeder will do but if you want up to four feeds per day, make sure your prospective feeder can be programmed to do that.

 Decide how much you want to feed

-Set a practice run with your feeder to make sure you feed the right amount of food each time.
+Set a practice run with your auto fish feeder to make sure you feed the right amount of food each time.
 Feed too much while you’re away and you could come back to a water quality disaster.
 Set the feeder up to feed while you’re there for a few days first, or place it on a table and get it to dispense the food onto a piece of paper so you can see how much it will release each time.

-How long do automatic fish feeders last?
+How long does an automatic fish feeder last?

-An automatic fish feeder will dispense food when you tell it to every day until it runs out of food in the drum, or the batteries run out.
+An automatic feeder will dispense food when you tell it to every day until it runs out of food in the drum, or the batteries run out.
 But food would run out first.
 Most auto feeders will comfortably cover a 14 day holiday period, or much longer if only small amounts of food were fed, and only once per day.